 According to the Joint Commission’s Standards Interpretation Group, the Joint Commission does not recommend any specific training program (e.g. American Heart Association or Red Cross), but does require that they are evidence-based.
-All course and examination materials meet these requirements.
+All ACLS Medical Training courses meet these requirements.

 Do I have to wait for study materials to arrive?

 No. All of our courses are 100% online-based.
 Once you complete the secure checkout you will have instant access to all course curriculum and learning modules.
 By putting our curriculum online it is instantly available and accessible 24/7 on any computer, tablet, or smartphone.
 The certification exams are 100% online, too.
 When you are ready, take the multiple-choice exam using our online interface.
 You can purchase the course, take the exam, and receive your certification on the same day.